DisnakeDev/disnake/docs/api.rst

         :ref:`ext_commands_api_bot` listeners such as
         :meth:`~ext.commands.Bot.listen` or :meth:`~ext.commands.Cog.listener`.

-    :param event: The name of the event that raised the exception.
+    :param error: The name of the event that raised the exception.
-    :type event: :class:`str`
+    :type error: :class:`EventInvokeError`

     :param args: The positional arguments for the event that raised the exception.